 Strike a Pose

-All the regular poses are still popular, but if you get creative you can also minimize the whole mask in the photo thing.
+All the regular poses are still popular, but if you don’t feel comfortable removing your mask for a photo you can get creative with how you pose.

 For example, you can get some adorable shots of you facing away from the camera (for example you facing Cinderella Castle).